3colorr/Mizuame-pages/content/en/docs/index.md

 - Power icon
    - You can quit the Mizuame.
    - Also, you can quit it from context menu.
+- Pin icon
+   - You can keep the notes open.
 - Eraser icon
    - You cna delete all contents on note.
 - Gear icon